antarctica/PolarRoute/doc/source/sections/Configuration.rst

 ################
 Region
 ################
 The region section gives detailed information for the construction of the Discrete Mesh.
 The main definitions are the bounding region and temporal portion of interest (`longMin`, `latMin`, `longMax`, `latMax`, `startTime`, `endTime`), but also the starting shape of the spatial grid cell boxes (`cellWidth`, `cellHeight`) is defined before splitting is applied to a max split depth level (`splitDepth`).
-Further detail in each parameter is given below:
+Further detail on each parameter is given below:

 ::